Phoenix Rising Solutions, LLC

 Yoga is intended to be non-harming; therefore, those with disabilities or severe, acute, or chronic medical or emotional conditions should consult both with their medical practitioner and their yoga teacher to assess if the practice of certain poses are appropriate and beneficial.

 Practice in a clean and quiet place to maximize concentration and awareness of yoga practice.
-Practicing in the outdoors is okay to do but not after sun-bathing or in direct sunlight, in windy conditions, or where there may be lots of insects.
+Practicing in the outdoors is okay to do but not after sun-bathing or in direct sunlight, in windy conditions, or where there may be lots of insects or animals.

-Yoga is non-competitive; so focusing on your awareness will help you to progress in yoga without comparing yourself to others in or out of class.
+Yoga is non-competitive; so focusing on your self-awareness will help you to progress in yoga without comparing yourself to others in or out of class.

 Breathing is done through the nose for both inhaling and exhaling.
 Some specific types of breathing exercises may incorporate inhaling or exhaling through the mouth.